HSF/hsf.github.io/howto-website.md

 For *training events* we have a special handling that lists all of these together on the [Training Working Group page](workinggroups/training.html).
-To create a new entry add a new markdown file into `Schools/_posts`.
-The exisiting entries are a guide to the metadata which is needed.
+To create a new entry add a new Markdown file into `Schools/_posts`.
+The existing entries are a guide to the metadata which is needed.

 ### Adding news or announcements